adullact/puppet-freeipa/README.md

 ### REFERENCE

-A full description can be found in `[REFERENCE.md](https://gitlab.adullact.net/adullact/puppet-freeipa/blob/master/REFERENCE.md)`.
+A full description can be found in [REFERENCE.md](https://gitlab.adullact.net/adullact/puppet-freeipa/blob/master/REFERENCE.md).

 ## Limitations

 This module will not work well if managed passwords contain `'` or `\`.
 They must be banned.

 To deploy a server is only supported on CentOS 7.
-To deploy a client is supported on CentOS 7, Ubuntu 16.04 and 18.04.

 Acceptance tests are done :

- * with last available versions of Puppet 5 and Puppet 6 from puppetlabs packages AIO (facter 3 is shiped).
+ * with last available versions of Puppet 6 and Puppet 7 from puppetlabs packages All In One.

  * with CentOS 7 for FreeIPA master and replica nodes.
 IPA masters and replicas works only on Centos >= 7.5.